-The identification problem is solved in the Cowles commission approach by imposing restrictions on the \mathbf{A} , $\mathbf{C}1(L)$, and \mathbf{B} matrices so that the only admissible F matrix is the identity matrix.
-This is typically achieved by attributing an exogeneity status to the policy variables.
-Engle, Hendry and Richard (1983) illustrate that estimation requires weak exogeneity (\mathbf{A} and \mathbf{B} lower triangular), forecasting requires strong exogeneity (\mathbf{A} , $\mathbf{C}1(L)$, and \mathbf{B} lower triangular) while policy simulation requires super-exogeneity, i.e. strong exogeneity plus invariance of the parameters of interest to changes in the distribution of the policy variables.
+The identification problem is solved in the Cowles commission approach by imposing restrictions on the A, $\mathbf{C}1(L)$, and B matrices so that the only admissible F matrix is the identity matrix.
+This is typically achieved by attributing an exogeneity status to the policy variables, i.e. either by including them in the set of unmodelled variables \mathbf{X}t or by making \mathbf{P}t independent form present and past \mathbf{Y}t .

-The construction of diagnostics for model evaluation is related to the solution of the identification problem..
+The construction of diagnostics for model evaluation is related to the solution of the identification problem.
 In fact, in the (very common) case of over-identified models, a test of the validity of the over-identifying restrictions can be constructed by comparing the restricted reduced form implied by the structural model with the reduced form implied by the just-identified model in which each endogenous variables depend on all exogenous variables with unrestricted coefficients.
 The statistics are derived in Anderson and Rubin(1949) and Basman(1960).
 The logic of the test attributes a central role to the structural model.
 The statistical model of reference for the evaluation of the structural model is derived by the structural model itself.